-The only safe method is GET, meaning it does not change the resource or the server state.
-Methods PUT, GET, and DELETE are regarded as idempotent methods, this means making more than one repeated identical request has no additional effects beyond the effect of the first request.
+The only safe method is GET, meaning it doesn't change the resource or the server state.
+Methods PUT, GET, and DELETE are regarded as idempotent methods; this means making more than one repeated identical request over the same URI has no additional effects beyond the effect of the first request.

 A URI may refer to a single resource or a collection of resources, singular names are to be used for single resources, plural names for a collection of resources.
-Depending on being a single resource or a resources collection, HTTP methods will have different meanings:
+Depending on being a single resource or a resources collection, HTTP methods will have slightly different meanings: